HOW TO CALCULATE ACTUAL PERFORMANCE FOR A REVERSE OSMOSIS MEMBRANE

 |Raw Water TDS||98% Rejection||95% Rejection||Increase in Ionic Load||DI Life|

-Note: these calculations assume no CO2 which is not removed by your RO membrane, which can significantly degrade the life of your DI.
-High pH, or contaminates such as chloramines will also affect performance.
-The typical calculation charts shown reflect the IONIC load improvements relative to each Rejection Improvement.
+Please note that these calculations make the assumption that no CO2 is present, since it is not removed by your RO membrane.
+CO2 can significantly degrade the life of your DI membrane.
+High pH, which includes contaminants such as chloramines will also affect performance.
+The typical calculation charts shown reflect the IONIC load improvements relative to each rejection improvement.